-Yet eCommerce platforms still have a long way to go in addressing ethical issues.
+Yet platforms still have a long way to go in addressing ethical issues in eCommerce.

 Environmental Impacts of eCommerce

 Long gone are the days when customers are satisfied merely by next-day delivery.
-Today’s ethical consumers are asking far more robust questions about eCommerce practices:
+Today’s ethically-conscious consumers are asking far more robust questions about eCommerce practices:

 Packing and shipping alone are now a cause for concern, and the costs and impacts of digital commerce – real or hidden – matter to people.

 To appeal to eCommerce shoppers concerned about their environmental footprint, brands have demonstrated a commitment to the environment by biodegradable, low-impact, reusable, or recycled packaging materials.

 Other businesses have established ethical eCommerce integrations with organizations like One Tree Planted, Friends of Trees, and the Nature Conservatory, which allow buyers to offset emissions with their purchase.